Things to Know About Building a Custom Home with Lifestyle by Stadler

 Your builder is the bridge between your dreams for your home and the realization of that dream.
 A good builder will not just execute your plans, they will play the role of a trusted advisor, who guides you on what works and what does not work.

-Before you design the building or invest in a plot, find a builder who has experience with the kind of home you want to build.
+h the kind of home you want to build.
 They must be properly licensed, have experience working in your location, and should be a design/build firm, preferably.

 Plan Every Detail of the Build